NativeScript/nativescript-app-templates/packages/template-drawer-navigation/README.md

 - `RadSideDrawer.drawerContent` - Part of the RadSideDrawer, it holds a custom component `drawer` that displays the contents of the drawer.
 - `RadSideDrawer.mainContent` - Part of the RadSideDrawer, it holds the main content for the page.

-The template has the following blank pages:
+The template has the following blank page modules:

-- `/home/home-page.js`
+- `/app/home/home-page`
-- `/browse/browse-page.js`
+- `/app/browse/browse-page`
-- `/search/search-page.js`
+- `/app/search/search-page`
-- `/featured/featured-page.js`
+- `/app/featured/featured-page`
-- `/settings/settings-page.js`
+- `/app/settings/settings-page`

 ### Styling

 This template is set up to use SASS for styling.
-All classes used are based on the {N} core theme – consult the [documentation](https://docs.nativescript.org/angular/ui/theme.html#theme) to understand how to customize it.
-Check it out to see what classes you can use on which component.
+All classes used are based on the {N} core theme – consult the [documentation](https://github.com/NativeScript/theme) to understand how to customize it.

-It has 4 global style files that are located at the root of the app folder:
+It has 3 global style files that are located at the root of the app folder:

-- `_app-variables.scss` - holds the global SASS variables that are imported on each component's styles.
-- `_app-common.scss` - the global common style sheet.
+- `/app/_app-common.scss` - the global common style sheet.
 These style rules are applied to both Android and iOS.
-- `app.android.scss` - the global Android style sheet.
+- `/app/app.android.scss` - the global Android style sheet.
 These style rules are applied to Android only.
-- `app.ios.scss` - the global iOS style sheet.
+- `/app/app.ios.scss` - the global iOS style sheet.
 These style rules are applied to iOS only.

 ## Get Help